felias-fogg/dw-gdbserver/README.md

 ### List of supported and tested hardware debuggers

-Except for the [dw-link](https://github.com/felias-fogg/dw-link), this list is copied from the readme file of [pyedbglib](https://github.com/microchip-pic-avr-tools/pyedbglib).
+Except for [dw-link](https://github.com/felias-fogg/dw-link), this list is copied from the readme file of [pyedbglib](https://github.com/microchip-pic-avr-tools/pyedbglib).
 Boldface means that the debuggers have been tested by me and work with this Python script.

-* **dw-link** - DIY debugWIRE debugger based on Arduino UNO R3
 * PKOB nano (nEDBG) - on-board debugger on Curiosity Nano
 * MPLAB PICkit 4 In-Circuit Debugger (when in 'AVR mode')
 * **MPLAB Snap In-Circuit Debugger** (when in 'AVR mode')